 Unique and unexpected Chicago venues

 Center on Halsted, the Midwest’s largest support center for the LGBTQ community, features a wonderful roof garden perfect for small to mid-size wedding ceremonies (50 maximum capacity).
-Located in the heart of Boystown, the sleek terrace overlooks vibrant Halsted Street and connects to an indoor reception hall (300 max capacity).
+Located in the heart of Northalsted (also known as Boystown), the sleek terrace overlooks vibrant Halsted Street and connects to an indoor reception hall (300 max capacity).

 Experience timeless glitz and glamour — not to mention incredible skyline views — aboard a private cruise ship great for groups from 10 to 200.
 Take your ceremony to Chicago’s majestic waters with Chicago’s First Lady and their fleet of five vessels, all of which boast an open-air upper deck and a fully enclosed temperature-controlled main salon with large, panoramic windows.